LtdJorge/cpp-base64/README.md

 ```
 $ echo "hello world" | ./tobase64
 aGVsbG8gd29ybGQ=
-# On Windows use 'echo hello world|', because it's echo implementation passes the quotation marks and whitespace.
+# On Windows use 'echo hello world|', because its echo implementation passes the quotation marks and whitespace.
 ```
 #### Encode a file to base64:
 ```